 Be willing to change your plans to accommodate an overly tired child.
 We have canceled entire excursions to be sure our kids were feeling their best.
 It can be hard, but the rest of the trip will suffer if they are constantly tired.
 We found the best park in Prague by changing our plans and in the end, it was beneficial to all of us.

 Like everything that comes with parenting, each child is different.
 Each situation is different.
-The best way to deal with jet lag is to take it one day at a time.
+The best way to overcome jet lag is to take it one day at a time.
 It is temporary.
 The general rule is it takes as many days to adjust as time zones you've traveled, so 8 hour time difference means a full 8 days before the average person is adjusted.
 Expect the average and take steps to minimize if possible.
 Remember, a jet lag child is a normal part of the family travel experience!

 As always, we love to hear your tips and tricks for minimizing jet lag!